shealy3/SocialSensingProject/README.md

 Main.py is the main function that get relative sentiment scores for a given time period.
 You can generate the baseline at the same time if you want to, but it usually makes more sense to generate the baseline separately and hard-code it into the program because of how long baseline() takes to run.
 This file is adapted from the main function of GetOldTweets.

+For more information on what is going on in our code, we recommend looking at our final paper, which is also in this directory.

 For more information on how GetOldTweets works, see the file GetOldTweetsREADME.md